aosabook/500lines/cluster/cluster.markdown

 This agrees nicely with the role model, where each role has a specific purpose and can operate in isolation from the others, resulting in a compact, self-sufficient class.

 Cluster is written to maximize that isolation: all communication between roles takes place via messages, with the exception of creating new roles.
-For the most part, then, roles can be tested by sending messages to them and observing their responses.
+For the most part, then, roles can be tested by sending messages to them and observing their responses. \newpage

 #### Unit Testing

-The unit tests for Cluster (all of which are availble in the book's Github repository) are simple and short:
+The unit tests for Cluster are simple and short:

 ```python